lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-05-why-are-some-better-at-math-than-others.md

 This attitude somehow is passed down through generations.

-Singapore, South Korea, China, Hong Kong and Japan are the top five ranked countries in the survey we referred to earlier (TIMSS: Trends in International Mathematics and Science Study).
+Singapore, South Korea, China, Hong Kong and Japan are the top five ranked countries in the survey we referred to earlier, i.e. TIMSS (Trends in International Mathematics and Science Study).

 What do these five countries have in common?

-> They are all cultures shaped by the tradition of wet-rice agriculture and meaningful work.
-They are the kinds of places where, for hundreds of years, penniless peasants, slaving away in the rice paddies three thousand hours a year, said things to one another like “No one who can rise before dawn three hundred sixty days a year fails o make his family rich.” — Outliers
+> They are all cultures shaped by the tradition of
+> wet-rice agriculture and meaningful work.
+> They are the kinds of places where, for hundreds of years,
+> penniless peasants, slaving away in the rice paddies
+> three thousand hours a year, said things to one another like
+> “No one who can rise before dawn three hundred sixty days a year
+> fails to make his family rich.” — Outliers

 ---

-This post is inspired by Malcom Gladwell’s book titled “Outliers”
+This post is inspired by a chapter titled "Rice Paddies and Math Tests" in Malcom Gladwell’s book “Outliers”.